egonelbre/spark/programming-parts/basics-of-programming.rst

 In programming this means that when you cheat or take a shortcut the necessary skills won't be acquired.
 This could also include skills how to learn new skills and how to deal with friction.
 Any hint about solution will increase the knowledge, but it will not increase skills.
 Therefore any helping should be focused on which skills to apply or use, not what is the quickest way to the solution.

+	"You don't train for the olympics by driving a car."

 Programmers in real life have to deal with friction every day whether they like it or not.
 Friction makes you feel stupid and stressed.
 Although it may look that good programmers don't get that anymore, in reality, they have just learned to ignore those things.

 	"Keep trying even if you feel lost, it's just one part of problem solving."